-If you sell on Amazon and want to increase sales online, winning the buy box is pivotal.
-Retailers featured on Amazon’s buy box for product pages sell more products.
+If you want to increase your Amazon sales, winning the buy box on the product detail page is pivotal.
+Retailers featured on Amazon’s buy box sell more products.
 We all know this.

 What is the Buy Box on Amazon?

-The “buy box” is a section on the right side of an Amazon product detail page where customers can add a product to their cart or make an instant purchase.
+The Amazon buy box is a section on the right side of an Amazon product detail page where customers can add a product to their cart or “buy now.”

 Example of FBA product in the buy box

 Each product on Amazon has its own product detail page, which can include the same products from different sellers.
-For Amazon sellers, this means getting visibility on Amazon’s product pages is a significant challenge, and differs from optimizing other online sales channels.
+For Amazon sellers, this means getting visibility on Amazon’s product pages is a significant challenge — one that’s harder than getting visibility on other sales channels.

-The buy box can make or break a sale.
+The buy box can make or break your Amazon sales.

 Example of “buy now” button on an Amazon listing

-In addition to being prime real estate for increasing sales, getting placement in the buy box means customers will associate you with Amazon’s policies.
-They believe they can trust you to provide high-quality customer service and top-notch products.
+In addition to being prime real estate to increase your sales, winning the buy box means customers will associate you with Amazon’s policies.
+When your product is in the Amazon buy box, shoppers believe that they can trust you to provide high-quality customer service and top-notch products.

-“When a product loses the buy box, all Sponsored Products ads stop running, which can negatively impact overall sales, sales velocity, and organic ranking of a given product,” says Karen Hopkins, Marketplace Channel Analyst at CPC Strategy.
+“When a product loses the buy box, all Sponsored Products ads stop running, which can negatively impact overall sales, sales velocity, and organic ranking of a given product,” says Karen Hopkins, Senior Marketplace Programmatic Analyst at Tinuiti.

-To be eligible for display in the buy box, you must be a subscription-based Professional Seller who meets Amazon’s criteria and have products that are buy box eligible.
+To be eligible for the Amazon buy box, you must be a subscription-based Professional Seller who meets Amazon’s buy box criteria and have products that are buy box eligible.

 - Performance metrics